 If you find yourself frequently flying Southwest, then a great card to consider is the Southwest Rapid Rewards Premier card.
 For a limited time, you will receive a signup bonus of 60,000 Rapid Reward points after spending $2,000 within the first three months.
 When you use the card with Southwest Airlines, you will earn two points per dollar.
 All other purchases will earn one point per dollar.
 Each year, on your cardmember anniversary, you will receive a bonus of 6,000 points after paying the annual fee of $99.
 This card carries a variable APR of 16.74% to 23.74%.

 The JetBlue Plus Card is unique compared to the other cards on our list.
 The reason is that it offers bonus points on purchases outside of JetBlue.
 You will earn six points per dollar when you use your card on JetBlue purchases, but you will also earn two points per dollar spent at restaurants and grocery stores.
 All other purchases will earn one point per dollar.
 When you sign up and spend $1,000 in the first 90 days, you will receive a bonus of 30,000 points.

 Each year you spend $50,000 or more, you will receive TrueBlue Mosaic benefits.
 Plus, each time you redeem points for flights, you will receive 10% back for future use.
 When you use your card to purchase food or drinks on any JetBlue flight, you will receive a 50% savings in the form of a statement credit.
 This card will also give you your first checked bag for free.
-The card has an annual fee of $99 and a variable APR of 12.99%, 20.99% or 25.99%.
+The card has an annual fee of $99 and an APR of 12.99%, 20.99% or 25.99% variable.